kasim3/css-tindog/README.md

-tindog project made as part of the web dev course on udemy by angela yu
+tindog project made as part of the web dev course by angela yu